A unified front-end framework for English text-to-speech synthesis: Introduction

 The English TTS front-end is typically composed of three linguistic-related modules, including: 1) A text normalization (TN) module, which converts non-standard words such as numbers, symbols, and abbreviations into spoken-form words.
 2) A prosody word prosody phrase (PWPP) module, which identifies pause boundaries for different duration levels in the sentence.
 3) A grapheme-to-phoneme (G2P) module, which converts word sequences into phoneme sequences.
 For instance, the word ``hello'' is converted to ``HH EH L OW''.

 Researchers have focused on developing innovative approaches for each module.
 For the TN module, Ebden et al. \cite{ebden2015kestrel} proposed a rule-based method using weighted finite-state transducers (WFST) to tokenize the input and convert the classified tokens based on their semiotic class.
 Due to the limited coverage of rules, Sproat et al. \cite{sproat2017rnn} proposed different recurrent neural network (RNN) architectures to learn the correct normalization function.
 Zhang et al. \cite{zhang2020hybrid} proposed a hybrid method that combines rules and models to integrate the advantages of a rule-based model and a neural model for text normalization.
 For the PWPP module, a simple approach is to add pauses after punctuation marks to indicate prosody.
-However, recent studies have used sequence tagging neural network models \cite{zheng2018blstm,yan2020mandarin} to predict prosody.
-Regarding the G2P module, the most common method is to find common words in the lexicon and use neural network models \cite{rao2015grapheme,illina2011grapheme} to predict out-of-vocabulary (OOV) words.
+However, recent studies have used sequence tagging neural network models \cite{zheng2018blstm} to predict prosody.
+Regarding the G2P module, the most common method is to find common words in the lexicon and use neural network models \cite{rao2015grapheme} to predict out-of-vocabulary (OOV) words.
 Additionally, the part-of-speech (POS) task was proposed to differentiate between homographs, which are written the same but pronounced differently depending on their part-of-speech context.

 Although there exist unified front-end frameworks in other languages \cite{pan2020unified,zhang2020unified}, they cannot be compared due to the language-specific differences.
-In the English TTS front-end, previous studies have mostly focused on improving individual modules and achieved promising results.
+In the English TTS front-end, previous studies have mostly focused on improving individual modules, and each component is still usually trained independently \cite{sun2023improving}.
 However, some issues still persist: 1) No systematic English TTS front-end solution was proposed.
-2) Those linguistic-related modules may promote each other, separating them may cause the whole English TTS front-end sub-optimal.
+2) Those linguistic-related modules may promote each other, separating them may cause the whole English TTS front-end to be sub-optimal.
 3) In the G2P module, some homographs with the same part-of-speech need to be solved.
-Therefore, it becomes particularly imperative and urgent to propose a unified English TTS front-end framework considers the interplay among the different modules to achieve improved performance.

 In this paper, we propose a novel unified front-end framework for English TTS that integrates the TN, PWPP, and G2P modules into a cohesive system to tackle the above challenges.
 The major contributions of our research are summarized as follows: